kolotaev/vakt/README.md

 ### JSON

-All Policies, Requests and Rules can be JSON-serialized and deserialized.
+All Policies, Inquiries and Rules can be JSON-serialized and deserialized.

 For example, for a Policy all you need is just run:
 ```python